 Stacey Wright, whose father passed away from esophageal cancer.

-Stacey is the lead event coordinator for the 1st Annual Billy Bob Trot which will take place on Sunday, April 30, 2017 in St. Louis, Missouri.
+Stacey is the lead event coordinator for the Annual Billy Bob Trot Events which take place in April in St. Louis, Missouri.

-My Dad began to experience issues in November 2015.
-He described a feeling of “swallowing rocks” when he would eat.
+My father began to experience symptoms in November 2015, more specifically a feeling of “swallowing rocks” when he would eat.
+We knew that there was something wrong the day he threw his most favorite snack away in the trash, a bologna and tomato sandwich.
 He gradually became unable to eat any foods.
-We knew that there was something wrong the day he threw his most favorite snack away in the trash, a bologna and tomato sandwich.

 Whether he was just too scared of a doctor’s visit, or thought there wasn’t anything terribly wrong, the diagnosis came a little too late.
 Dad was diagnosed with Stage IV (4) esophageal cancer (adenocarcinoma) on February 17th 2016.
 Dad passed away on April 28th that same year.
 To say watching his demise was heartbreaking, is an understatement.